mcci-catena/Catena-Sketches/README.md

 LoRa is a registered trademark of Semtech Corporation.

-LoRaWAN is a trademark of the LoRa Alliance.
+LoRaWAN is a registered trademark of the LoRa Alliance.

 All other trademarks are the property of their respective owners.